FPGAwars/iceRok/README.md

 ## Installing

-For the moment integration is in inmature state and is only in development branch of [Github page](https://github.com/FPGAwars/icestudio).
-Comming soon at nightlybuilds [Github page](https://icestudio.io).
+For the moment integration is in inmature state and is only in development branch of [Icestudio](https://github.com/FPGAwars/icestudio).
+Comming soon at [nightlybuilds](https://icestudio.io).

 Install Pulseview at [Sigrok page](https://sigrok.org/wiki/Downloads)